edragonconnect/elixir_wechat/README.md

 centralization nodes will maintain the life cycle of a fresh `access_token`.

-The default adapter storage `{:default, "http://localhost:4000"}` is implemented as a client to the hub server(s) via some predefined HTTP API functions, the `WeChat.Storage.Adapter.DefaultClient` is used for `common` application, and the `WeChat.Storage.Adapter.DefaultComponentClient` is used for `component` application.
+The default adapter storage `{:default, "http://localhost:4000"}` is implemented as a client connects to the self-host hub servers via some predefined HTTP API
+functions:

+  * The `WeChat.Storage.Adapter.DefaultClient` is used for `common` application.
+  * The `WeChat.Storage.Adapter.DefaultComponentClient` is used for `component` application.

 In **general** use, you need to define your adapter storage implemented the corresponding behaviour, the aim of this design to adapt as much as you want.